bekk/bekk-christmas/post/thecloud/kubernetes-operators-101.md

 Given an instance (`CR`) of `PostgresDatabase`, it's now the job of the controller to ensure that the desired state is reconciled with the cluster.
 In this example one can assume that the controller will create a `StatefulSet` for running the database itself, along with needed configuration in a `ConfigMap`, certificates for mutual TLS in a `Secret`.
 Backup can be done by either mounting and writing to a volume defined in the `CR` or injecting a sidecar for sending backups to another location.

-Patching, reboots and failovers can be specified in the `CR` and taken care of by the controller, using methods recommended by experienced DBAs.
-The fact that complex operational knowledge can be encoded into the controller is a key enabler for many organizations who'd like to run complex software, but not necessarily invest countless hours into learning the nitty gritty details on how to operate it.
+Patching, reboots and failovers can be specified in the `CR` and taken care of by the controller, using methods recommended by experienced DBA's.
+The fact that complex operational knowledge can be encoded into the controller is a key enabler for many organizations who'd like to run complex software, but not necessarily invest countless hours into learning the nitty-gritty details on how to operate it.

 Like any other software there will be bugs and abstractions will leak.
 There's no silver bullet.